 As I spent a few days going through the command and control system with different base representatives, it struck me that no one on base knew the system as a whole.
 Everyone was immersed in autonomy – they looked at their little piece of the system without understanding how the system as a whole worked.
 To me, that was a risk.

-As one officer walked me through part of the system, he tryied to impress upon me how redundancy made the system absolutely secure.
+As one officer walked me through part of the system, he tried to impress upon me how redundancy made the system absolutely secure.
 He took me to a small building that housed a critical section of the system.
 Within this section there was one small part that was deemed extremely critical.
 If for any reason the part failed, a duplicate part was adjacent to it and the system would automatically route the signal through the back-up part.
 Then because that section of the system was critical, it too was replicated in the building next door – less than 10’ away.
-The buildings were fed by separate electrical systems and the larger building had a back-up generator.
 Even if the smaller building was lost due to a tornado, the system could remain secure and operational in the larger building.

 I already established that a terrorist could get past the security forces who were focused on the nuclear assets and walk right up to this ordinary support facility.

 Thinking back to the building demolition class I took in college, I looked at the proximity of the buildings and said “Secure?
 Not if both buildings are blown up!”
 Oops, no one thought about that.

 I went back through the command and control system and by looking at it as a whole, I found vulnerable critical components.
 I thought I knew how to cripple the system.

 I decided to run my scenario past someone.
 I went to see the Command Post commander, who I had been working with.
 I laid out a simple scenario.

 As long as I live I will always remember that his eyes literally got as big and as round as quarters.